Zero-Tang/NoirVisor/doc/make.md

 Install [Rust](https://www.rust-lang.org/tools/install). \
 The toolchain is up to you.
 It is recommended to use the `stable` toolchain.
 But feel free to use `nightly` toolchain.

-Currently, NoirVisor Core in Rust can subvert the system with AMD-V in UEFI and Windows.
+Currently, NoirVisor Core in Rust can subvert the system with Intel VT-x and AMD-V in UEFI and Windows. \
+However, NoirVisor currrently can't boot Windows from UEFI.

 ### Windows Driver
 To build a kernel-mode driver on Windows, you should either install Visual Studio or mount Enterprise WDK. \